AmeerPB/homelab/kubeadm/readme.md

 ### Create SSL of a domain with the DNS like Cloudflare

+1. Create a secret for the CloudFlare API token
 1. Create a ClusterIssuer *(cluster wide)*
 2. Create a Certificate *(in the NS were we want the SSL)*

 ```ClusterIssuer.yml```